 In March 2017, a shareholder derivative suit was filed by plaintiff David Heed in the Court of Common Pleas of Philadelphia County.
 A notice of removal to the United States District Court for the Eastern District of Pennsylvania was filed (Case No. 2:17-cv-01476-LS).
 Plaintiff filed a motion to remand.
 In December 2017, the Court denied plaintiff's motion to remand and retained the case in federal court.
 In May, June and July 2017, additional shareholder derivative suits were filed in the United States District Court for the Eastern District of Pennsylvania.
 The plaintiffs in those cases are: Central Laborers' Pension Fund (Case No. 17-cv-02187-LS); Firemen's Retirement System of St. Louis (Case No. 17-cv-02317-LS); Waterford Township Police & Fire Retirement System (Case No. 17-cv-02595-LS); and Amalgamated Bank Longview Funds (Case No. 17-cv-03404-LS).
 The Fireman's Retirement System case has since been voluntarily dismissed.
 The federal court consolidated all of the cases pending in the Eastern District of Pennsylvania and appointed colead plaintiffs and co-lead counsel.
 Lead Plaintiffs filed a consolidated, amended complaint.
 We filed a motion to dismiss the amended complaint.
 In addition, a shareholder derivative case was filed in Chancery Court in Delaware by the Delaware County Employees' Retirement Fund (Case No. 2017-0475-JTL).
 In December 2017, the Chancery Court stayed this case pending resolution of other contemporaneous matters.
 Each of these cases have named certain current and former members of the Board of Directors individually and certain officers of Universal Health Services, Inc. as defendants.
 UHS has also been named as a nominal defendant in these cases.
 The derivative cases make substantially similar allegations and claims as the shareholder class action relating to practices at our behavioral health facilities and board and corporate oversight of these facilities as well as claims relating to the stock trading by the individual defendants and company repurchase of shares during the relevant time period.
 The cases make claims of breaches of fiduciary duties by the named board members and officers; alleged violations of federal securities laws; and common law causes of action against the individual defendants including unjust enrichment, corporate waste, abuse of control, constructive fraud and gross mismanagement.
 The cases seek monetary damages allegedly incurred by the company; restitution and disgorgement of profits, benefits and other compensation from the individual defendants and various forms of equitable relief relating to corporate governance matters.
 In August, 2019, the court granted our motion to dismiss.
 Plaintiffs subsequently filed a motion with the court seeking leave to file a second amended complaint.
 In April, 2020, the court denied Plaintiffs motion to file a second amended complaint.
 Plaintiffs have filed an appeal with the 3d Circuit Court of Appeals.
 The defendants deny liability and intend to defend these cases vigorously.
-At this time, we are uncertain as to potential liability or financial exposure, if any, which may be associated with these matters.
+The parties have recently initiated settlement negotiations during the pendency of the appeal, however, we can provide no assurance that a settlement will be reached.
+We are uncertain as to potential liability or financial exposure, if any, which may be associated with these matters.